 Fort Worth Winter: What’s In Store For Your Lawn

-For many of us in Fort Worth, leaving our lawns alone during the winter season is the norm.
+For many of us in Dallas and Fort Worth, leaving our lawns alone during the winter season is the norm.
 However, there are a few great tips for lawn care during this icy FortWorth winter.
 With slower growth and damaging temperatures, it is common for most folks to think there isn’t much to do even when nature seems to be in control of taking its toll on your lawn.
 However, even with the coldest and iciest of winters, there are tricks to ensure you have a great lawn come spring!
 It may be too late to get your lawn to its peak condition this spring, but don’t worry, with these tips, your lawn will thrive and look better than ever for years to come.

 First, start prepping in September!
-This is early, but it’s necessary for surviving the Fort Worth winter.
+This is early, but it’s necessary for surviving the Dallas and Fort Worth winter.
 Most likely your lawn is a “warm season grass,” St. Augustine, Bermuda, Zoysia, Centipede, Buffalo, or a hybrid variant of these.
 These grasses grow best in hot weather, so early fall or late summer is best for fertilizing.
 If you have a “cool season grass,” wait until late fall early winter to fertilize.
 No need to over fertilize, the fertilizer will stay in the soil during the colder months and supply nutrients to the roots of your lawn.
 Even though it may be colder, don’t forget to water.
 Although it looks like nothing is growing, the roots will still need water to metabolize the fertilizer throughout the winter.
 Many options come up with what fertilizer to use, so give us a call at Bloom’s Landcare with any questions you have.

 Winter Mowing and Dethatching